 1. In my April 1983 Letter in Journal of Theoretical Biology I wrote the following on the significance of the immune system in evolution.

 "The evolution of efficient cancer-specific immunological defenses in all vertebrates would have enabled those species to adapt characters, functions, etc., which might have increased the incidence of cancer initiation.
 The following all suggest the lowering of first line defenses against cancer in vertebrates: increased mitosis as evidenced by large body size and extended pre-reproductive life, increased exposure to radiation as the result of migration from aquatic to terrestrial habitats, and the elimination, in many mammalian species, of opaque external protection from UV radiation.
 Bilaterian invertebrates do not have a lymphoid system which, according to Good and Finstad (1968), has as its primary raison d'etre surveillance against malignancy.
 Unlike animals equipped with such immune systems, the invertebrate germ lines seem not to have produced any large, long-lived terrestrial specimens, and none seem to have shed ancestral radiation-protective shielding to the extent found in some vertebrate species.
-On the other hand, as noted by Gateff and Schneiderman (1968), experimental data suggest that in the largest group of terrestrial invertebrates, the insects, somatic cells exhibit karyotypic and genetic program stability greatly in excess of that found in vertebrates."
+On the other hand, as noted by Gateff and Schneiderman (1968), experimental data suggest that in the largest group of terrestrial invertebrates, the insects, somatic cells exhibit karyotypic and genetic program stability greatly in excess of that found in vertebrates."2.
+In Chapter Nine of my 1992 book I write extensively on the adjustment of Bilaterians to terrestrial life with its greater exposure to carcinogenic radiation than the marine environment and the profound difference between the preventive defenses available to invertebrates and the vertebrates' adaptive immune systems .
+A pdf of Chapter Nine can be downloaded here.

 Comments and questions to the author are welcomed here.